sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 ```
 When making configuration changes, it's recommended to review the changes that will be applied - see [Reviewing Changes](#reviewing-changes).

+### Advanced Configuration Methods

+The Helm chart is new and still under active development, and our values.yaml (and therefore the customization available to use via an override file) may not cover every need.
+Equally, some changes are environment or customer-specific, and so will never be part of the default Sourcegraph Helm chart.

+The following guidance for using Kustomize with Helm and Helm Subcharts covers both of these scenarios.

+If in doubt, or if you feel something ought to be added to the stock Sourcegraph Helm chart, please contact [support@sourcegraph.com](mailto:support@sourcegraph.com) or your Customer Engineer directly to discuss.

+#### Integrate Kustomize with Helm chart

+For advanced users who are looking for a temporary workaround, we __recommend__ applying [Kustomize](https://kustomize.io) on the rendered manifests from our chart.
+Please __do not__ maintain your own fork of our chart, this may impact our ability to support you if you run into issues.

+You can learn more about how to integrate Kustomize with Helm from our [example](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph/examples/kustomize-chart).

+#### Helm subcharts

+[Helm subcharts](https://helm.sh/docs/chart_template_guide/subcharts_and_globals/) can be used for permanent customizations to the official Sourcegraph helm chart.
+This is useful for changes such as adding a new resource unique to your deployment (PodSecurityPolicy, NetworkPolicy, additional services, etc.).
+These are long-lived customizations that shouldn't be contributed back to the Sourcegraph helm chart.

+With a subchart, you create your own helm chart and specify the Sourcegraph chart as a dependency.
+Any resources you place in the templates folder of your chart will be deployed, as well as the Sourcegraph resources, allowing you to extend the Sourcegraph chart without maintaining a fork.

+An example of a subchart is shown in the [examples/subchart](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph/examples) folder.

+More details on how to create and configure a subchart can be found in the [helm documentation](https://helm.sh/docs/chart_template_guide/subcharts_and_globals).

+## Guides

 ### Using external PostgreSQL databases

 To use external PostgreSQL databases, first review our [general recommendations](https://docs.sourcegraph.com/admin/external_services/postgres#using-your-own-postgresql-server) and [required postgres permissions](https://docs.sourcegraph.com/admin/external_services/postgres#postgres-permissions-and-database-migrations).